discoproject/disco/doc/start/install.rst

 If the machine where you run the script can access the master node but not other nodes in the cluster, you need to set the environment variable ``DISCO_PROXY=http://master:8989``.
 The proxy address should be the same as the master's above.
-This makes Disco to fetch results through the master node, instead of connecting to the nodes directly.
+This makes Disco fetch results through the master node, instead of connecting to the nodes directly.

 If the script produces some results, congratulations, you have a